 Children 18 years old and younger can receive free breakfast and lunch from Alachua County Public Schools Food and Nutrition Services (FNS) Department.
-Meals will be provided beginning March 30 and will continue while schools are closed.
+Meals will continue while schools are closed.

-There will be 73 distribution sites throughout Alachua County.
+There are 78 distribution sites throughout Alachua County.
 That includes schools, community sites and even stops along school bus routes that serve a large proportion of high-needs students.

 The locations are available here.

-The district has also receivd permission from the federal government to provide meals to students to eat over the weekends.
+The district has also received permission from the federal government to provide meals to students to eat over the weekends.
 Those meals will be given out to students on Fridays.